Good News (1930 film)

 Good News is a 1930 American pre-Code musical film directed by Nick Grinde, and starring Bessie Love, Cliff Edwards, and Penny Singleton.
 The film was shot in black-and-white, although the finale was in multicolor.

-The film is preserved at the UCLA Film and Television Archive.
+The film is preserved at the UCLA Film & Television Archive.
 The surviving print lacks the color finale; no footage of the finale is known to survive.

 The film was based on the 1927 stage production of the same name.
 Another film based on the musical, also called Good News, was released in 1947.
 By the 1940s, the 1930 production was not shown in the United States due to its Pre-Code content, which included sexual innuendo and lewd suggestive humor.

 Plot

-College student Connie Lane (Lawlor) falls for campus football star Tom Marlowe (Smith), but his bad grades threaten to make him miss the big game.
-Professor Kenyon (McGlynn) helps Tom academically, and Tom is able to play in the big game and lead the team to victory.
+College student Connie Lane falls for campus football star Tom Marlowe, but his bad grades threaten to make him miss the big game.
+Professor Kenyon helps Tom academically, and Tom is able to play in the big game and lead the team to victory.